UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 * `stdin` which is the default stream for read when you use the standard input functions, such as `scanf()` and `getchar()`
 * `stdout` which is the default stream for write when you use the standard output functions, such as `puts()`, `printf()` and `putchar()`.
+* The declarations for all these functions (and type `FILE`) are all in the header file `stdio.h`.
+That is why it is included at the top of almost every C program.

 We saw how the following were identical: